 In this paper we have shown a simple, yet effective way to investigate buildings with known date of origin for astronomical orientations towards special rising and setting points of Sun, Moon and stars.
 The core item is a novel diagram combining a terrestrial map, e.g., of a building or other archaeological structure, and a foldedapart representation of the sky dome showing daily paths of celestial objects and the local horizon.
 We have shown how this diagram has been applied to a certain class of neolithic circular enclosures (Kreisgrabenanlagen), and have pointed out interesting discoveries made with a variant of the diagram which includes a histogram of alignments of a larger number of KGAs.
 These discoveries allowed us to produce renderings for selected points of view inside virtual reconstructions.
-These were used as foreground panoramas for commercial desktop planetarium software to create astronomical vistas and animations (e.g., Figure 1 [12]).
-Clearly, an optimal solution would be an interactive, navigable VR/AR environment with an astronomically correct and visually convincing high quality sky simulation, which would allow immediate investigation of virtual reconstructions of archaeological sites.
-Unfortunately, only partial solutions of such systems seem to exist (e.g., [8]).
+These were used as foreground panoramas for commercial desktop planetarium software to create astronomical vistas and animations (e.g., Figure 1 from [15], where also the detailed astronomical results have been published).